deeplearning4j/deeplearning4j/cudnn.md

 # Using Deeplearning4j with cuDNN

 Deeplearning4j supports CUDA but can be further accelerated with cuDNN.
-Starting with version 0.9.1, both CNNs and LSTMs are supported.
+Starting with version 0.9.1, both CNNs and LSTMs are supported. **Note:** cuDNN does not support [`GravesLSTM`](https://deeplearning4j.org/doc/org/deeplearning4j/nn/conf/layers/GravesLSTM.html) layers.
+Please consider switching to new [`LSTM`](https://deeplearning4j.org/doc/org/deeplearning4j/nn/conf/layers/LSTM.html) layers.
 To use cuDNN, you will first need to switch ND4J to the CUDA backend.
 This can be done by replacing `nd4j-native` with `nd4j-cuda-7.5` or `nd4j-cuda-8.0` in your `pom.xml` files, ideally adding a dependency on `nd4j-cuda-7.5-platform` or `nd4j-cuda-8.0-platform` to include automatically binaries from all platforms:

 	 <dependency>
 	   <groupId>org.nd4j</groupId>